-Crime Victim Compensation Program
+Crime Victims Compensation Program

-The Crime Victim Compensation Act states that the Office of the Attorney General has the statutory duty to process all claims by investigating each claim to determine the claimant’s eligibility.
+The Crime Victims Compensation Act states that the Office of the Attorney General has the statutory duty to process all claims by investigating each claim to determine the claimant’s eligibility.
 The Attorney General’s office then makes a preliminary recommendation to award or deny compensation.
 Ultimately, the Court of Claims makes the final decision.

 If you or someone you love is having difficulty coping with the long-term effects of a violent crime, please call our toll-free Crime Victims Assistance Line for more information about compensation and other statewide victim services: 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).

-For more information about the Crime Victim Compensation Program, or to have a Crime Victim Compensation Application mailed to you, please call 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).
+For more information about the Crime Victims Compensation Program, or to have a Crime Victims Compensation Application mailed to you, please call 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).